⌛️ FLASH SALE ENDS MONDAY! ⌛️

 5-6hrs · 16.5km · 400m up · 360m down

 Heading higher into the peaks there are two route options available today.
-The first is via the Lagar Pass (4630m) which is a longer trek but easier-going for the donkeys carrying the gear.
+The first is via the Langar Pass (4630m) which is a longer trek but easier-going for the donkeys carrying the gear.
 The second option goes via Chapdarkul Lake (4530m), which has a breathtaking view but rougher terrain of rocks and gravel to traverse.
 Your mountain guide will make the call, but either way the route descends to Uchkul Lake at 4300m for tonight's camp.

 Lake Kulen